Home > Faculty and Advisers > Visiting Scholar Information > Short Program Leadership

-JCMU continuously accepts faculty proposals for our May short course programs.
-May short courses are 2-3 week topics-based programs offered by JCMU, taught by visiting scholars, and open to all JCMU-eligible students.
+JCMU continuously accepts faculty proposals for our Short Programs.
+JCMU Short Programs are typically 2-3 week topics-based programs offered by JCMU, taught by visiting scholars, and open to all JCMU-eligible students.

 • typically 3-4 credits